 Religious Education is seen as an integral part of the general education and is taught throughout the school.
 The aim of religious education is to help pupils to explore and understand religion as it is found in the local community and in the wider world.
 The programme gives prominent place to Christianity but also includes exploration of other faiths.
-Pupils have a need to understand how important religious faith is to the believer and to develop sensitivity and tolerance of the beliefs of others especially where they and to develop sensitivity and tolerance of the beliefs of others especially where they differ from their own.
+Pupils have a need to understand how important religious faith is to the believer and to develop sensitivity and tolerance of the beliefs of others especially where they differ from their own.